ktohalloran/swineherd-fitness/README.md

-# Swineherd Fitness
+# Walking Together Exercise Challenge Web App

 An app for tracking a group's collective exercise by plotting it as progress along a physical path.
 It converts many kinds of exercise to its equivalent in distance walked to be added to the map so that all contributors can see group progress.

 ## Frameworks

-- Django backed by Postgres
+- Django and Django Rest Framework backed by Postgres
 - Frontend built via React
 - Code formatting with Prettier and Black